 But, like us, you might not have a choice!
 We had to grit our teeth and do it, and we tried to mitigate the fallout as best we could.

 The biggest 2 issues we had were the long drive and the sensory seeking behaviors – my kids want to touch EVERYTHING even when they know they’re not supposed to.
 It’s even harder to resist that impulse when people have cool stuff, knick knacks, and lovely throws, pillows, and enticing tech toys like remotes laying around.
 When our agent would tell us “this next house is vacant,” I instantly breathed a sigh of relief.
 My kids wouldn’t break stuff when my back was turned!
+Maybe we should check out more new homes, similar to what Landmark 24 realty so we can view a range of empty houses so the viewing process is less stressful!

 To be fair to my kids, they did a great job controlling themselves in some really difficult situations for them.
 If we knew there was going to be an issue, Mr. Genius and I would split up and keep the kids entertained in the car or back yard while the other one looked at the house.
 That amazing house with the collector owners who traveled all over the world?
 Yup, kids weren’t allowed inside.
 In fact, I was worried that I would trip and break something myself!